10 min read

 Order Shipping:

 After fulfillment, the order is packaged and shipped to the customer.
 This step involves selecting the appropriate shipping method, generating shipping labels, and coordinating with logistics providers.
-Efficient shipping processes and rate shopping opportunities can help minimize delivery times, reduce costs, and enhance customer satisfaction.
+Efficient shipping processes and rate-shopping opportunities can help minimize delivery times, reduce costs, and enhance customer satisfaction.

 Inventory Adjustment: